-17.1 A minimum clearance is needed between joists of 550 mm for this system in order to install the ceiling diffuser.
+17.1 A minimum clearance is needed between joists of 275 mm for the Solatube 25 cm and 375 mm for the Solatube 35 cm in order to install the ceiling diffuser.
 The location should be chosen so as to provide the straightest route from ceiling diffuser to dome.

-17.2 The roof flashing can be positioned either vertically above the diffuser position or to an angle of up to 45° from the vertical.
-The two angle adaptors can be rotated in any direction to achieve this (see Figure 3).
+17.2 The roof flashing can be positioned either vertically above the diffuser position or to an angle of up to 30° from the vertical.
+The two angle adaptors can be rotated in any direction to achieve this (see Figure 4).

 17.3 A circular hole is cut into the ceiling of the appropriate size and the bottom tube assembly is inserted up into the ceiling.
 If the installation is not vertical, the angle adaptor is rotated to point towards the roof flashing location.
+Two of the twist-lock fastening clamps in the assembly are rotated and tightened to temporarily attach the tube assembly to the ceiling (see Figure 5).